Can You Make Money From a Glamping Business? Here’s How Much…

 Check Out These Other Articles On Rental Recon:

-The definition of glamping isn’t super strict, so what some may consider to be a form of glamping others may consider to just be a regular rental.
-Things like tiny houses can fall into this gray area, where some might consider them to be a form of “roughing it” while others see them as no different than a fully sized home with all its furnishings.
+The definition of glamping isn’t super strict, so what some may consider being a form of glamping others may consider to just be a regular rental.
+Things like tiny houses can fall into this gray area, where some might consider them to be a form of “roughing it” while others see them as no different than a full-sized home with all its furnishings.

 We all know how the tiny home craze revolutionized Airbnb rentals, with many people paying significantly more money to stay in a tiny trailer than they would to stay in a larger and more luxurious home.
 Glamping has the same type of appeal and works for the same general target audience, which is why I see it being the next big thing.